ZC">

 Five enterprise cloud adapters in 10 minutes

-AWS Bedrock, Google Vertex AI, Azure OpenAI, Anthropic direct API, Cohere.
-Five complete Python adapters — full drop-in replacement APIs, 26 tests, PyPI publication.
+Five major enterprise AI cloud platforms — complete Python adapters with full drop-in replacement APIs, 26 tests, and PyPI publication.
 1,767 lines of Python.
-GovernedBedrockClient is a real drop-in for boto3.client("bedrock-runtime").
-GovernedCohereRAG governs not just what the AI generates but what documents it was permitted to retrieve — a capability no competing system has designed for.
+One adapter governs not just what the AI generates but what documents it was permitted to retrieve — a capability most governance tools still treat as outside the decision boundary.

-A team of three engineers with full context would have needed a week.
-Architecture discussion, code review, test coverage debates, PR back-and-forth.
+In a conventional workflow this would mean architecture discussion, code review, test-coverage debates, and PR back-and-forth across several days.
 Ten minutes here, because every architectural question was already answered in the spec.

 10 min